arpitbbhayani/articles/blogs/2q-cache.md

 # 2Q Algorithm

 2Q addresses the above-illustrated issues by introducing parallel buffers and supporting queues.
-Instead of considering just recency as a factor, 2Q also considers access frequency while making the decision, to ensure the page that is really warm gets a place in the LRU cache.
+Instead of considering just recency as a factor, 2Q also considers access frequency while making the decision to ensure the page that is really warm gets a place in the LRU cache.
 It admits only hot pages to the main buffer and tests every page for a second reference.

 The golden rule that 2Q is based on is - *Just because a page is accessed once does not entitle it to stay in the buffer.
-Instead, it should be decided if it is accessed again then only keep it in the buffer.
+Instead, it should be decided if it is accessed again then only keep it in the buffer.*

 Below we take a detailed look into two versions of the 2Q algorithm - simplified and improved.

 ## Simplified 2Q

-Simplified 2Q algorithm works with two buffers - the primary LRU buffer - `Am`  and a secondary FIFO buffer - `A1`.
-New faulted pages go to the secondary buffer `A1` first and then when the page is referenced again, it moves to the primary LRU buffer `Am`.
-This ensures that the page that moves to the primary LRU buffer is hot and indeed it needs to be cached.
+Simplified 2Q algorithm works with two buffers: the primary LRU buffer - `Am`  and a secondary FIFO buffer - `A1`.
+New faulted pages first go to the secondary buffer `A1` and then when the page is referenced again, it moves to the primary LRU buffer `Am`.
+This ensures that the page that moves to the primary LRU buffer is hot and indeed requires to be cached.

 ![https://user-images.githubusercontent.com/4745789/100536835-41a0f100-3249-11eb-920b-0bcaff905906.png](https://user-images.githubusercontent.com/4745789/100536835-41a0f100-3249-11eb-920b-0bcaff905906.png)

 If the page residing in `A1` is never referenced again, it eventually gets discarded, implying the page was indeed cold and did not deserve to be cached.
-Thus this simplified 2Q provides protection against the two listed sub-optimality of simple LRU by adding secondary storage and testing pages for a second reference.
+Thus this simplified 2Q provides protection against the two listed sub-optimality of the simple LRU scheme by adding a secondary buffer and testing pages for a second reference.
 The pseudocode for the Simplified 2Q algorithm is as follows:

 ```python
 def access_page(X: page):